 Musée de la Vie Romantique (Museum of the Romantic Life) stands at the foot of Montmartre in a hôtel particulier (we'd call it a "mansion") with two studios, a greenhouse, a courtyard, and a lovely small garden.
-The pretty pink and green mansion was once the home of the Romantic painter Ary Scheffer.
+The pretty pink and green mansion was once the home of the Romantic painter Ary Scheffer (1795-1858).

 For many years, Scheffer and his daughter Cornelia hosted Friday night salons which George Sand and her then-lover Frederic Chopin would frequent.
 Other regulars at these soirées included Delacroix and Ingres, Liszt and Charles Dickens, Ivan Turgueniev and Charles Gounod (you know, the guy who composed Ave Maria).
 Let's wander lonely as a cloud in this gem of a small Paris museum.

 Situated in Pigalle, in a quiet residential area called La Nouvelle Athènes, the museum recreates the era of Romanticism — an artistic, literary, musical, and intellectual movement of the mid-1800s.
-The ground floor is devoted to all things George Sand: portraits, furniture, and personal jewellery.
+The ground floor is devoted to all things George Sand: portraits, furniture, and personal jewelry.